rms523/PEFind/README.md

 # PEFind
+This tool was created to assist in static detection writing based on strings.
+Couldn't find any existing tool which is simple enough and allows to search various string formats in multiple files and sort the results.

-Search for ascii, unicode and hex strings in PE files.
+Search for ascii, unicode strings in PE files and sort the result.
 ![image](https://user-images.githubusercontent.com/19687913/184080841-8219a05b-079f-41fd-9db3-48c571410cf7.png)

 Search for unicode string "Setup" in given folder E:\tmp